 We’re going to migrate this into WordPress and keep the exact same content structure that you have today.
 When we’re done, you will be using convenient editing screens for the different types of content.
 You’ll build templates that display your content in any way you choose.

 If you’re going to move your existing site into WordPress, you need to have a WordPress site to migrate to.
 This is an advanced tutorial, so we’re assuming that you’re familiar with the basics.
-If you’re starting with WordPress, we recommend that you read about WordPress Essentials – hosting, theme, SEO, security and backup.

 We use a number of WordPress plugins for this migration.
 You can find the list of plugins with download instructions at the end of the tutorial.